vmware-labs/reconciler-runtime/README.md

 For more complex reconcilers, the number of moving parts can make it difficult to fully cover all aspects of the reonciler and handle corner cases and sources of error.
 The [`SubReconcilerTestCase`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTestCase) enables testing a single sub reconciler in isolation from the resource.
 While very similar to ReconcilerTestCase, these are the differences:

-- `Key` is replaced with `Resource` since the resource is not lookedup, but handed to the reconciler. `ExpectResource` is the mutated value of the resource after the reconciler runs.
+- `Request` is replaced with `Resource` since the resource is not lookedup, but handed to the reconciler. `ExpectResource` is the mutated value of the resource after the reconciler runs.
 - `GivenStashedValues` is a map of stashed value to seed, `ExpectStashedValues` are individually compared with the actual stashed value after the reconciler runs.
 - `ExpectStatusUpdates` is not available